Osteopaths and Cranial Osteopathy

 How do you get the most out of your gym routine and how much exercise should you do to stay healthy?

 There is no denying that exercise is good for you.
 We know that those who perform a moderate amount of exercise on a regular basis are considerably less likely to suffer from diseases such as diabetes, stroke and heart attack or experience insomnia.
-Exercise helps older people maintain their independence and is one of the most effective methods of weight management, a growing problem in western societies.
+Exercise helps older people maintain their independence and is one of the most effective methods of weight management.
 It is also very important for our psychological health, as it stimulates the release of endorphins, natural pain killing chemicals that can also improve our mood.

 However, some people become a little disenchanted when the exercise they do doesn’t have the desired effect.
 Most of the time, it’s because people are not clear on the type of exercises that are most likely to achieve their goals.
 Different types of exercise will be more appropriate, depending on what you’re hoping to accomplish.